Kalimpong: Economy

 Tourism is the most significant contributor to Kalimpong's economy.
 The summer and spring seasons are the most popular with tourists, keeping many of town's residents employed directly and indirectly.
 The town—earlier an important trade post between India and Tibet—hoped to boost its economy after the reopening of the Nathu La pass in April 2006.
 Though this resumed Indo–China border trades, local leaders requested that the Jelep La pass also be reopened to allow trade.

 Kalimpong is a major ginger growing area of India.
-Kalimpong and the state of Sikkim together contribute 15 percent of the ginger produced in India.
+Kalimpong and the state of Sikkim together contribute 15 per cent of the ginger produced in India.
 The Darjeeling Himalayan hill region is internationally famous for its tea industry.
 However, most of the tea gardens are on the western side of Teesta river (towards the town of Darjeeling) and so tea gardens near Kalimpong contribute only 4 percent of total tea production of the region.
 In Kalimpong division, 90 percent of land is cultivable but only 10 percent is used for tea production.
 Kalimpong is well known for its flower export industry—especially for its wide array of indigenous orchids and gladioli.

 A significant contributor to the town's economy is education sector.
 The schools of Kalimpong, besides imparting education to the locals, attract a significant number of students from the plains, the neighbouring state of Sikkim and countries such as Bhutan, Bangladesh, Nepal and Thailand.

 Many establishments cater to the Indian army bases near the town, providing it with essential supplies.
 Small contributions to the economy come by the way of the sale of traditional arts and crafts of Sikkim and Tibet.
 Government efforts related to sericulture, seismology, and fisheries provide a steady source of employment to many of its residents.

 Kalimpong is well renowned for its cheese, noodles and lollipops.
-Kalimpong exports a wide range of traditional handicrafts, wood-carvings, embroidered items, bags and purses with tapestry work, copper ware, scrolls, Tibetan jewellery and artifacts.
+Kalimpong exports a wide range of traditional handicrafts, wood-carvings, embroidered items, bags and purses with tapestry work, copper ware, scrolls, Tibetan jewellery and artefacts.